OpenAssetIO/OpenAssetIO/README.md

 We are currently working towards a v1.0.0 release.
 At present, the API is sketched in pure `Python`, whilst some structural revisions are being made.
-Once the surface area has stabilised, the Core API will be ported to `C++` with bindings to `Python`.
+Once the surface area has stabilized, the Core API will be ported to `C++` with bindings to `Python`.

 The code is presented here in its current form to facilitate discussion